HarunGlec/SignalProcessing/README.md

 **Thanks :**

-Thanks to *Törehan Haytoğlu* for his contribution.
+Thanks to *A.Törehan Haytoğlu* for his contribution.